MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/show-multiple-views.md

      An app view is the 1:1 pairing of a thread and a window that the app uses to display content.
 The first view that’s created when your app starts is called the *main view*.
 Each CoreWindow/ApplicationView operates in its own thread.
 Having to work on different UI threads can complicate multi-window apps.
 - [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow)

-     The AppWindow class was introduced in Windows 10, version 1903 (with the supporting [WindowManagement](/uwp/api/windows.ui.windowmanagement) namespace) to simplify the creation of multi-window apps.
+     The AppWindow class was introduced in Windows 10, version 1903 (with the supporting [WindowManagement](/uwp/api/windows.ui.windowmanagement) namespace) to simplify the creation of multi-window UWP apps.
 An AppWindow operates on the same UI thread that it’s created from.

     > [!NOTE]
     > AppWindow is currently in preview.
 This means you can submit apps that use AppWindow to the Store, but some platform and framework components are known to not work with AppWindow (see [Limitations]((/uwp/api/windows.ui.windowmanagement.appwindow#limitations))).
 - [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource)

-     UWP XAML content in a Win32 app (using HWND) is hosted in a DesktopWindowXamlSource.
+     UWP XAML content in a Win32 app (using HWND), also known as XAML Islands, is hosted in a DesktopWindowXamlSource.

 The main view for your app is always hosted in an ApplicationView.
 Content in a secondary window can be hosted in a ApplicationView or in an AppWindow.
 Here, we look at how to use ApplicationView and AppWindow in UWP apps.
 For more info about DesktopWindowXamlSource in a Win32 app, see [Using the UWP XAML hosting API in a desktop application](/windows/apps/desktop/modernize/using-the-xaml-hosting-api).